the-events-calendar/image-widget/readme.txt

 1. Help Out.
 If you see a question on the forum you can help with or have a great idea and want to code it up and submit a patch, that would be just plain awesome and we will shower your with praise.
 Might even be a good way to get to know us and lead to some paid work if you freelance.
 Also, we are happy to post translations if you provide them.
 1. [Donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4BSPTNFFY6AL6) - if this is generating enough revenue to support our time it makes all the difference in the world.
 1. Support us by buying our Premium plugins.
-In particular, check out our [Events Calendar Pro](http://tri.be/wordpress-events-calendar-pro/?src=imagewidget).
+In particular, check out [Events Calendar Pro](https://theeventscalendar.com/product/wordpress-events-calendar-pro/?src=imagewidget) and [Event Tickets Plus](https://theeventscalendar.com/product/wordpress-event-tickets-plus/?src=imagewidget).

 Note, we're also on github in case you want to add some pull requests or a fork!